Best Monero Wallet | XMR Wallet on Guarda

 Some analysts note that based on the chain of Bitcoin blocks, it is possible to identify the affiliations of some Bitcoin addresses.
 CryptoNote technology uses one-time addresses as recipient addresses and also ring signatures.

-An important point for miners: Here is a big difference from other protocols using by cryptocurrencies.
+An important point for miners: Here is a big difference from other protocols used by cryptocurrencies.
 In CryptoNote computation, time depends, first of all, on the speed of random access to memory, and only then on the speed of performing simple mathematical operations.

 The algorithm includes: